afewell/WorkInProgress/Install-PKS1.2-NSXT2.2/Lab1-Install-NSXT2.2/readme.md

 3.6 Wait for the deployment to complete, your deployment status may say "Power On Failed" if you exceed the memory allocation of your management cluster.
 Whether you recieved this error or not, it is a good practice in lab environments only to reduce the memory reservation on the nsx-edge VM to limit resource requirements for lab environments

-3.7 In the vSphere web client (flash-based), edit the settings of the nsx-edge VM so there is no memory reservation
+3.7 In the vSphere web client (flash-based), edit the settings of the nsx-edge VM so there is no memory reservation.

+This setting should only be used for lab environments, and even then should only be used if needed.
+It can result in reduced software performance, but is very useful to enable more VM deployments in resource constrained lab environments.

 <details><summary>Screenshot 3.7</summary>
 <img src="Images/2018-10-10-02-42-22.png">
 </details>